Trial Information

 · Time starts once any body part of the team, e.g. dog’s nose or handler’s toes, crosses the start line.

-· If the dog or handler fails to cross the start line, a fault will be recorded.
+· If the dog or handler fails to cross the start line, e.g. dog goes into the search area from outside the red cones, a fault will be recorded.

-· Time stops when the handler calls “Alert!” when the dog indicates a find.
+· Time stops when the handler calls “Alert!”.
 If a verbal articulation is not possible, the handler may inform the judge of an alternative signal, such as a raised hand.

-· If it is not immediately obvious where the dog is indicating the hidden odor/treat/toy, the judge may ask the handler to point to the source location.
+· If it is not immediately obvious where the dog is indicating the hidden odor/treat, the judge may ask the handler to point to the scent item’s location.

 · If the handler makes an incorrect call, no score will be recorded.
 The search is non-qualifying.